Justaway97/blackjack-songming/README.md

 # BlackjackSongming

+The code is uploaded to https://github.com/Justaway97/blackjack-songming You can have a online version at https://blackjack-songming.herokuapp.com/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

 ## Development server

-Run `npm run start` for a dev server.
-Navigate to `http://localhost:8080/`.
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding